Skip to content

 The blood-brain barrier is your most sacred boundary — a selective filter that protects consciousness from toxins while allowing nutrients to pass.
 In shamanic understanding, this corresponds to the luminous energy field's ability to maintain energetic boundaries, keeping hucha out while allowing sami to flow freely.

 Many EDCs are specifically designed to cross biological barriers.
-They're lipophilic (fat-loving) molecules that slip through cell membranes like ghosts through walls.
+They're lipophilic (fat-loving) molecules that slip through cell membranes like shadows through walls.
 Once they reach the brain, they accumulate in fatty tissues — including the myelin sheaths that insulate your neural pathways.

 Restoring the Sacred Web